GENERAL TERMS AND CONDITIONS IN A FRANCHISE CONTRACT: AN EXAMPLE IN SPANISH CASE LAW

 It turned out that the franchise agreements established no right of renewal.
 On the contrary, the agreements included a clause stating that the franchisor made no promises regarding possible renewals.
 The reference to the new term was only mentioned in the White Book.
 Moreover, the intention of the franchisor not to renew the franchise agreements had been clear well before termination.
 As a result of that and despite the assertions made by the plaintiff, the Court rejected the plaintiff's claim and found that the inclusion of the clause regarding possible renewals was not abusive at all.
 Bearing in mind the intuit personae character of franchise agreements, the franchisor could quite legitimately establish such a general clause in the agreements.

 The Court applied the same reasoning when deciding about the right to establish additional franchised business: this possibility was not foreseen in the agreements.
 On the contrary, the franchise agreements mentioned the possibility of other parties settling franchised business in the territory.
 In this regard, the Court said that, even if exclusivity was common when entering into a franchise agreement, it was not a requirement of these types of agreement.
 As a result, the plaintiff was not entitled to claim any damages.

 As can be seen, therefore, the validity of general terms and conditions in a franchise agreement need to be assessed from the outset.
 Their general nature is no reason to invoke the agreement's nullity and does not release the franchisee from the burden of proof in the event that a conflict arises.

-1 Beatriz Díaz de Escauriaza is a senior associate at Bird & Bird (International) LLP.
-The information in this chapter was accurate as of January 2018.
+1 Pablo Berenguer is counsel at Bird & Bird (International) LLP.
+The information in this chapter was accurate as at January 2018.